caligian/doom-evim/fnl/utils.md

 Although the documentation of the file is incomplete, you can still go through the code at your leisure in order to get a comprehensive understanding of this module.
 However, I will only mention the ones the user can use.

+Do note that these functions **have a domain-specific usage**.
+Do not use them for normal configuring that can be carried out by other libraries such as `fun` and `path`.

 ## Globals defined
 - `map-help-groups` Form: {:prefix {:key "Group description"}}.
 This is a table that is used for which-key to obtain description for prefixes.
 You can always append to this dictionary as and when you want. `Prefix` is either `leader` or `localleader`.
 - `lambdas` Form: `[f, g, h, i, ...]`.
 Contains functions indexed at n+1.
 This is used by `register` to get command strings.